Best homeschool math curriculum for struggling students

 Like me, Melanie understands the importance of shorter lessons to allow her kids push through an entire lesson.
-She also raves about the shorter lessons.

 We love Teaching Textbooks.
 We’ve been homeschooling for about 8 years.
 One kid who just doesn’t like math, one with special needs, and one who finds math easy.
 Teaching Textbooks has worked well for all of them.

 Krista, 10 years homeschooling, 3 kids, Girl 17, ADHD, Boy, 15 ASD, G 12 Diva

 Magda Miller has been homeschooling her two kids for going on 8 years.

 I second Teaching Textbooks.
 I have a very self-motivated, math-minded older child who started TT when he was 5.
 It just clicked.
 I thought his less math inclined younger sister might not do as well with the system, but I was pleasantly proved wrong.